ikrima/gamedevguide/contents/guides/ue4guide/wip/source-control/Unreal Engine Git.md

 ### Windows

-6. Be sure to have [Visual Studio 2013][] installed.
-You can use any desktop version of Visual Studio 2013, including the free version: [Visual Studio 2013 Express for Windows Desktop][visual studio 2013]
+6. Be sure to have [Visual Studio 2013](https://visualstudio.microsoft.com/vs/older-downloads/) installed.
+You can use any desktop version of Visual Studio 2013, including the free version: [Visual Studio 2013 Express for Windows Desktop](https://www.microsoft.com/en-us/download/details.aspx?id=40769)

-6. Make sure you have [June 2010 DirectX runtime][] installed.
+6. Make sure you have [June 2010 DirectX runtime](https://www.microsoft.com/en-us/download/details.aspx?id=8109) installed.
 You don't need the SDK, just the runtime.

 6. You'll need project files in order to compile.
 In the *UnrealEngine* folder, double-click on**GenerateProjectFiles.bat**.
 It should take less than a minute to complete.
 On Windows 8, a warning from SmartScreen may appear.
 Click "More info", then "Run anyway" to continue.